clovaai/voxceleb_trainer/README.md

 # VoxCeleb trainer

-This repository contains the framework for training speaker recognition models described in the paper '_In defence of metric learning for speaker recognition_'.
+This repository contains the framework for training speaker recognition models described in the paper '_In defence of metric learning for speaker recognition_' and '_Pushing the limits of raw waveform speaker recognition_'.

 ### Dependencies
 ```